 St. Louis, MO

-Home to vibrant justice and activist communities and a spunky set of Loretto Community members, St. Louis is a great city to be a volunteer.
+Home to vibrant justice communities and a spunky set of Loretto Community members, St. Louis is a great city to be a volunteer.
 Volunteers live in Tobin House, named after Mary Luke Tobin, SL, former president of Loretto as well as the Leadership Conference of Women Religious.
 Volunteers at this location have access to house cars.

 Junia House is located in the Petworth neighborhood of Washington, DC.
 A residential urban neighborhood, Petworth is home to a mix of long-time resident families and young people.
 At Junia, volunteers share a six-bedroom house with Lutheran Volunteer Corps members.
 All volunteers take public transit to their placement sites with many stops located within a mile of the house.

 New York , NY

 Our United Nations volunteer is always the only Loretto Volunteer in New York City, and it's reserved for a second-year Loretto Volunteer.
-For the past two years, our New York volunteer has lived in Menno House, affordable community housing in the heart of Manhattan.
+Our New York volunteer usually lives in Menno House, which offers affordable community housing in the heart of Manhattan.
 The New York volunteer receives a monthly subway pass to commute to their placement site.

 Loretto Volunteer Program firstname.lastname@example.org New York, NY | Washington, DC | St. Louis, MO | El Paso, TX